lenovo/puppet.lenovo-lxca/README.md

 lxca_chassis accepts the following ensurable methods: discover_all, discover_managed, discover_unmanaged, filter_by_uuid

-lxca_resource is a placeholder for ffdc events and other operations that does not logically fall under any resource and is more of a property of the whole LXCA.
-This will be implemented as requirements are encountered.

 A sample manifest is provided below that demonstrates the usage of lxca_node and lxca_chassis:

 ```puppet
 lxca_node{'list_all':
   ensure => 'discover_all',
 }
 lxca_node{'blink_led':
   ensure => 'turn_on_led',
   uuid => 'FA59C0BBC43C3C15B9D72B94AFF52B91',